vedantgirnare/Heston-Pricing-Model/README.md

 ## Overview

 The Black-Scholes model assumes constant volatility, which empirically fails in post-1987 equity markets, producing a "Volatility Smile."
 The Heston model addresses this by treating variance as a Cox-Ingersoll-Ross (CIR) stochastic process.
+For a rigorous proof of the risk-neutral measure change and PDE derivation, see the included Heston_Mathematical_Foundations.pdf whitepaper.

 This project implements the Heston model to capture the leverage effect (correlation between asset returns and variance) and calibrates it to live market data.